JernejHren/EVSCI/readme.md

     Open HACS -> Integrations.

-    Add this repository as a Custom Repository.
+    Click the three dots in the top right corner -> Custom repositories.

+    Paste the URL of this repository.

+    Category: Integration.

-    Search for "EV Smart Charging Integration" and install.
+    Click Add, then search for "EV Smart Charging Integration" and install.

     Restart Home Assistant.

 Manual Installation

+    Download the evsci.zip file (or clone the repo).

     Copy the custom_components/evsci folder into your Home Assistant's config/custom_components/ directory.